 For example, let's say you're organizing a field trip and want everyone to send in their permission forms electronically.
 To simplify the process, you could create a form in Microsoft Word.
 A form allows you to create placeholders for different types of information, such as text, dates, yes-no questions, and so on.
 This makes it easier for everyone to know what type of information to include, and it also helps ensure all of the information is formatted the same way.

-We’ll use Word 2013 to show you how to create a form, but this should work the same way for Word 2010 or Word 2007.
 You can also download our example file if you'd like to follow along.

 Before you create form elements in a document, you'll need to activate the Developer tab on the Ribbon.
 To do this, click File > Options to access the Word Options dialog box.
 Select Customize Ribbon, then click the check box for the Developer tab.

 The Developer tab will appear on the Ribbon.

 Now you're ready to add the different parts of the form, which Word calls content control fields.
 To add a content control field, place your cursor in the desired location, then choose a field from the Controls group on the Developer tab.
 You can hover your mouse over the fields to see the different options.
 In this example, we're adding a text field so users can type their first names.

 The content control field will appear in the document.

 You can add several types of fields.
 For example, you can add check boxes for a yes-no question:

 Once you've added all of your fields to the document, you're ready to send out the form for others to use!